Capsular Contracture Dallas

 This procedure focuses on the capsule and aims to cut it open by making a small incision or by removing parts of it.
 Sometimes the breast implant is replaced, but this is not always necessary.

 The breast implant is removed, and the patient’s breast will be reconstructed with tissue from another area of the body.
-This surgery is more complex than the other two but it does prevent the chance of capsular contracture occurring again.
+This surgery is more complex than the other two but prevents the chance of capsular contracture occurring again.

 Capsular Contracture Surgery Cost

 RealSelf state that the average cost in the United States for capsular contracture treatment is $7,825.
 This cost will be in addition to the price of the initial breast augmentation procedure.
 Information on the average cost of undergoing breast implant surgery is available on our blog ‘How Much Does A Breast Augmentation Cost In Dallas, Texas?‘ There are some insurance companies and policies that do help to cover the cost of capsular contracture treatment if patients are in pain and suffering from symptoms.
 However, not all policies will cover the cost of treatment so it is recommended that patients speak to their providers before undergoing any surgery so they are aware of the potential risks and costs.

 Non-Surgical Treatment For Capsular Contracture